US and Russia tussle over Syria deal as regime strikes

 Senior officials travelling with Kerry said he would not have flown out once again to new face-to-face talks with Lavrov unless he thought there was a chance of progress.

-A US official described the talks as “crisp and businesslike”, focused on specific technical details of how the ceasefire would be observed.
+A US official who attended the dialogue described the atmosphere as “crisp and businesslike”, focused on technical details of how the ceasefire would be observed and monitored.

-But officials warned there was no guarantee of a final agreement before both men return home later Friday, just four days after the pair met in China and failed to narrow their differences.
+But officials warned there was no guarantee of a final agreement before both men are scheduled to return home later Friday, just four days after the pair met in China and failed to narrow their differences.

-UN envoy on Syria Staffan de Mistura said a successful outcome from the talks could provide a major boost towards resolving the conflict.
+UN envoy on Syria Staffan de Mistura, who joined the ministers at their hotel late in the day, said a successful outcome from the talks could provide a major boost towards resolving the conflict.

-“(It) would have a major impact on humanitarian access, and in turn would have a positive impact on the way the political process would be relaunched,” de Mistura said in Geneva.
+A successful deal, he said, “would have a major impact on humanitarian access, and in turn would have a positive impact on the way the political process would be relaunched.”

 – ‘Back to square one’ –

-Washington wants concrete steps from Russia to force Assad to stop bombing his own people, respect a ceasefire and lift the siege of Aleppo.
+Washington wants concrete steps from Russia to force Assad to stop bombing Syrian citizens, respect a ceasefire and lift the siege of the northern city of Aleppo.

 “We need to see a situation where it’s clear within whatever is being agreed with the Russians that there won’t be a siege of Aleppo,” a senior US official told reporters.